ultralytics/ultralytics/docs/en/integrations/kaggle.md

 2. Select "View Versions."
 3. Find the version you want to revert to, click on the "..." menu next to it, and select "Revert to Version."
 4. Click "Save Version" to commit the changes.

-For more detailed instructions, see our [Kaggle Notebook Management guide](../guides/notebook-management.md).